 Download these templates:

 Follow these Detailed Entrant Guidelines:

-- Each entrant will prepare both a 4-5 page written plan AND present the plan in the form of a 15-slide; 15-minute presentation.
+- Each entrant will prepare both a 4-5 page written plan.

-- Each plan and presentation must use the attached monthly budget template.
+- Each plan must use the attached monthly budget template.

 - You may use single spaced text or a detailed outline format.